 Factory 01 will grow protein out of microbes cultured with electricity and air.
 CEO Pasi Vainikka likens the new wave of foodtech becoming commercial to the onset of the digital revolution.

 The new Solar Foods production facility, called Factory 01, is set to begin construction in Q4 2021 in Vantaa, Finland.
-The company estimates that the commercial Solein® production will begin in the first half of 2023 and Factory 01 will serve as Solar Foods’ platform for scaling up production.
+The company estimates that the commercial Solein® production will begin in Q1 2024 and Factory 01 will serve as Solar Foods’ platform for scaling up production.

 Factory 01 will offer the food industry and the public a completely new perspective into what the future of food will be.
 At the facility’s Experience Hub, visitors can learn how Solein is made and how it can be used in a broad variety of foods.